Early Years Development Programme

 The training recordings, which cover a range of topics, can be viewed at any time by staff working with the child who has Down syndrome.
 The library of recordings, information and resources includes speech, language and communication, behaviour, learning, health, physical development and toilet training.
 These can all be used flexibly throughout the year of your subscription.

-Do the drop-in sessions run during the day?
+Do the support sessions run during the day?
 Are they at specific times?

-The live drop-in sessions take place once a month (3pm on the day of the session).
+The live support sessions take place once a month (3pm on the first Thursday of each month).
 They are a great opportunity to ask questions about the theme of the session or anything else you would like support with, as well as find out more about the programme and connect with other settings.
+Links to join are in the education portal and in the ongoing support sections of EYDP and PEP.

 Our monthly newsletters for professionals signed up to the EYDP share details of the up-coming sessions.
 Dates and subject matter are also listed in the EYDP portal.